-The HACP and its partners have identified the following strategies that will leverage Lowincome Housing Tax Credits (LIHTC) and capital contributions by the HACP in order to complete the financing necessary for:
+The HACP and its partners have identified the following strategies that will leverage Lowincome Housing Tax Credits (LIHTC) and capital contributions by the HACP in order to complete the financing necessary for ongoing and future redevelopment, acquisition, or new development projects including but not limited to:

-- Addison Terrace Redevelopment Phases I, II, III, and IV - Allegheny Dwellings Redevelopment Phase I and subsequent phases - Larimer/ East Liberty Redevelopment Phase I, III, and IV - Bedford Dwellings Redevelopment Phase I and subsequent phases - Oak Hill Phase II - Manchester Redevelopment (RAD) - New Pennley Place RAD
+- Addison Terrace Redevelopment Phases I, II, III, and IV - Allegheny Dwellings Redevelopment Phase I and subsequent phases, with or without RAD - Bedford Dwellings CNIG Redevelopment Phase I and subsequent phases with RAD PBRA or PBV - Larimer/ East Liberty Redevelopment Phase I, III, and IV

-- Scattered Site preservation or conversion project - Northview Heights Midrise - City's Edge Residential Development - 330 46th Street Apartments - Projects funded by the PBV and Gap Financing Program - VASH PBV projects, either self-development or co-development - 1.
-Project-basing the HACP units without competitive process (As authorized under Attachment C. Section B. Part 1. b. vi. and Part 1. c.; Attachment C. Section D. 7. a.. authorizing the HACP "to project-base Housing Choice Voucher assistance at properties owned directly or indirectly by the agency that are not public housing, subject to HUD's requirement regarding subsidy layering."). - 2.
-Determining a percentage of units that may be project based at a development, up to 100% of units and permitting the initiation of site work prior to execution of the Agreement to Enter into a Housing Assistance Payments (AHAP) Contract.
-(As authorized under Attachment C. Section B. Part 1. b. vi. (authorizing the provision of HCV assistance or project-based assistance alone or in conjunction with other private or public sources of assistance) and vii. (authorizing the use of MTW funds for the development of new units for people of low- income) and Part 1. c. (authorizing these activities to be carried out by the Agency, or by an entity, agent, instrumentality of the agency or a partnership, grantee, contractor or other appropriate party or entity); Attachment C. Section D. 7. c. (authorizing the agency to adopt a reasonable policy for project basing Housing Choice Voucher assistance) and Attachment D. Section D. 1.c. (authorizing the HACP to determine property eligibility criteria). - 3.
-Extending Eligibility for project-based units to families with incomes up to 80% of AMI.
+- Oak Hill Phase II RAD - Manchester Redevelopment RAD - New Pennley Place RAD - Scattered Site preservation or conversion project - Northview Heights Midrise (Traditional mixed finance) - City's Edge Residential Development with PBV - 330 46th Street Apartments (Acquisition) - Christopher A. Smith Terrace (Acquisition) - Garfield Commons (Acquisition/Resyndication/Rehabilitation) - Projects funded by the PBV Gap Financing Program - VASH PBV projects - Project-basing the HACP units without competitive process (As authorized under Attachment C. Section B. Part 1. b. vi. and Part 1. c.; Attachment C. Section D. 7. a.. authorizing the HACP "to project-base Housing Choice Voucher assistance at properties owned directly or indirectly by the agency that are not public housing, subject to HUD's requirement regarding subsidy layering."). - 2 Determining a percentage of units that may be project based at a development, up to 100% of units and permitting the initiation of site work prior to execution of the Agreement to Enter into a Housing Assistance Payments (AHAP) Contract.
+(As authorized under Attachment C. Section B. Part 1. b. vi. (authorizing the provision of HCV assistance or project-based assistance alone or in conjunction with other private or public sources of assistance) and vii. (authorizing the use of MTW funds for the development of new units for people of low-income) and Part 1. c. (authorizing these activities to be carried out by the Agency, or by an entity, agent, instrumentality of the agency or a partnership, grantee, contractor or other appropriate party or entity); Attachment C. Section D. 7. c. (authorizing the agency to adopt a reasonable policy for project basing Housing Choice Voucher assistance) and Attachment D. Section D. 1.c. (authorizing the HACP to determine property eligibility criteria). - Extending Eligibility for project-based units to families with incomes up to 80% of AMI.
 (As authorized under Attachment C. Section B. Part 1. b. vi. and Part 1. c.; Attachment C. Section D. 7. (authorizing the agency to establish a project-based voucher program) and Attachment D. Section D. 1. a. (authorizing the agency to determine reasonable contract rents.). - 4.
 Acquisition of property without prior HUD approval in order to complete site assembly for these projects.
 As authorized under Attachment C. Section C. 13. (authorizing the acquisition of sites without prior HUD approval).
 Site work for acquired properties will begin upon completion of environmental review and/or any required development approvals when necessary.